-If student withdraws or is dismissed when scheduled classes have been held for: Student's tuition charges will be: 1-20% of the quarter Equal corresponding pro rata percentage, e.g. 7% = 7% tuition charges.
-More than 20% but not more than 30% of the quarter 30% of the Quarter Tuition Charges More than 30% but not more 40% of the Quarter than 40% of the quarter More than 40% but not more Tuition Charges50% of the Quarter than 50% of the quarter Tuition Charges More than 50% but not more than 60% of the quarter 60% of the Quarter Tuition Charges More than 60% of the quarter 100% of the Quarter Tuition Charges thereof spent at clinical sites are considered days on which classes are scheduled.
+Refund Schedule for programs measured in Quarter Credit Hours when scheduled classes have been held for: Student's tuition charges will be: 1-20% of the quarter Equal corresponding pro rata percentage, e.g. 7% = 7% tuition charges.
+More than 20% but not more than 30% of the quarter 30% of the Quarter Tuition Charges More than 30% but not more than 40% of the quarter 40% of the Quarter Tuition Charges More than 40% but not more than 50% of the quarter 50% of the Quarter Tuition Charges More than 50% but not more than 60% of the quarter 60% of the Quarter Tuition Charges More than 60% of the quarter 100% of the Quarter Tuition Charges